HTTP-RPC/Kilo/README.md

 * If the target type is `java.util.time.LocalDate`, `java.util.time.LocalTime`, or `java.util.time.LocalDateTime`, the value is parsed using the appropriate `parse()` method.
 * If the target type is `java.util.List` or `java.util.Map`, the value is wrapped in an adapter of the same type that automatically adapts its sub-elements.

-If the value is not an instance of any of the above types, it is considered a nested Bean, and the given value is assumed to be a map.
-If the target type is an interface, the return value is a dynamic implementation of the interface that maps accessor methods to entries in the map.
-Otherwise, an instance of the given class is dynamically created and populated using the entries in the map.
+Otherwise, the target is assumed to be a Bean, and the value is assumed to be a map.
+If the type is not an interface, an instance is dynamically created and populated using the entries in the map.
+Property values are adapted as described above.

+If the target type is an interface, the return value is an implementation of the interface that maps accessor methods to entries in the map.

 For example, given the following interface definition: